AI Moderated Interviews

 Known Limitations

 AI response delay — 8–12 seconds per response.
-This is generally acceptable but may feel slow for rapid texters.
+This is usually acceptable but can feel slow for fast texters.

-No guaranteed question order — The AI decides the sequence based on conversation flow.
-Use "Required Questions" to ensure specific questions are asked, but you cannot control exactly when they appear.
+No guaranteed question order — The AI chooses sequence based on conversation flow.

 Sandbox Testing